-You may access a this entire policy by going to www.sunmandearborn.k12.in.us, click on School Board, click on Board Policies, click on Bylaws & Policies on the left side of the screen, click on 5000, click on 5517.
-If you would like a hard copy mailed to you please contact the Director of Financial Operations at 812-623-2291.
-If you need to report harassment at a building level, please contact the Principal/Compliance Officer at 22593 Stateline Rd.
-Lawrenceburg, IN 47025.
-If you need to report harassment at the corporation level please contact the Director of Financial Operations at 812-623-2291.
+You may access this entire policy by going to www.sunmandearborn.k12.in.us, click on School Board, click on Board Policies, click on Bylaws & Policies on the left side of the screen, click on 5000, click on 5517.
+If you would like a hard copy mailed to you please contact the Director of Human Resources at 812-623-2291.